Cape Cod Zen Center

 CCZC Guiding Teacher: Dharma Master Terry Cronin JDPSN

-CCZC Vice Abbot: Senior Dharma Teacher Ann Miller
+CCZC Co-Abbots: Senior Dharma Teacher Ann Miller and Senior Dharma Teacher Mark Vermilya

 Cape Cod Zen Center